Read-The-Question/rtq-review/src/pages/md/papers/bancrofts-school--11-plus--maths--2018--sample-paper-4.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-Guy has twice asa many stickers as Asif and five more than Kyal.
+Guy has twice as many stickers as Asif and five more than Kayal.

 They have $35$ stickers altogether.